Food is very vital to both our body and soul, and it remains one of the most notable ways we show love to people we care about.

 Also note that the introduction of IV fluids at this late stage of life can instigate complications like edema, which is swelling within the tissues, coupled with “fluid overload”, which can cause many threatening symptoms.
 Good hospice guidance from a trained professional may be imperative to avoid nutrition complications.

 Just like it was noted above, the loss of appetite and thirst is a natural process once the body starts to ready itself for death.
 Owing to that, it is recommended that you let your loved one choose or determine what, how much and how often they want to eat or drink.
 You should never actively force or withhold foods and fluids.

 In some situations, your loved one might be craving something or asking for a specific food or drink.
 It is good to honor these requests as long as there are no pertinent restrictions placed on their nutrition.
 If you are not sure about a specific item, consult the hospice nurse or consider the following top foods mentioned below.

-What are the Best Foods for Hospice Patients in 2023?
+Best Foods for Hospice Patients

 Beans remain one of the best meals to offer hospice patients as it is well-renowned as an antioxidant.
 Red beans are known to have more per serving in terms of protein, vitamins, calcium, and fiber.
 Pinto beans, small red beans, black beans, and kidney beans are also good options for high antioxidant content.